Trainable Dynamic Mask Sparse Attention: Discussion

-\paragraph{Fully Differentiable Design.} The fully differentiable design ensures that DMA maintains gradient flow continuity throughout the entire computation process.
+\textbf{Fully Differentiable Design.} The fully differentiable design ensures that DMA maintains gradient flow continuity throughout the entire computation process.
 The computation of dynamic mask weights $\delta$ is based entirely on differentiable operations, including linear transformations of value representations, non-negative activation functions $\tau(\cdot)$, and exponential functions, thereby avoiding gradient interruptions caused by discrete operations such as k-means clustering and SimHash.
-Although the mask generation process involves topk operations, since it is not the core learning objective of DMA but merely a tool for sparse selection, we can maintain practical gradient propagation through continuous relaxation techniques or straight-through estimators.
+Although the mask generation process involves a top-k operation, it is not the core learning objective of DMA but merely a tool for sparse selection; thus, we only use this discrete operation in the forward pass.
 Moreover, the attention weight computation part is designed such that the gradients for masked positions should naturally be zero, so skipping computation and setting gradients to zero is the correct behavior.
 This design enables the model to learn optimal attention patterns that are sparse in an end-to-end manner, dynamically adjusting which historical positions are most critical for current reasoning, thereby achieving truly content-aware, selective computation.
-Additionally, each head in a multi-head attention mechanism can independently generate different sparse patterns, thereby maximizing the representational capabilities of the multi-head architecture by focusing on different information segments in distinct subspaces.
+Additionally, each head in a multi-head attention mechanism can independently generate different sparse patterns, thereby the representational capabilities of the multi-head architecture by focusing on different information segments in distinct subspaces.